Forget the Hamptons — Visit New England for a Quintessential East Coast Summer Weekend

 6. Mystic, Connecticut: There’s more to visit in this Connecticut town than just Mystic Pizza.
 An easy trip from NYC, this locale is an oasis for city dwellers longing to escape the hustle and bustle.
 Take a sunset cruise on the 81-foot schooner Argia and relax.
 We may have been all about the lobster roll in New Hampshire, but we recommend the shellfish over the crustaceans in Mystic: The Oyster Club and S&P Oyster Company are too good to miss out on.

 7. Portland, Maine: Didn’t you know Portland, Maine, is cooler than Portland, Oregon?
-This Maine city boasts an exploding culinary scene featuring endless (oyster) farm-to-table options and a thriving cultural identity.
-Experience both by visiting the Portland Museum of Art before going to dinner at Woodford F&B; the farm-to-table seafood menu there changes regularly, so you’re destined to taste only the most delicious food Maine has to offer.
+This Maine city boasts an exploding culinary scene and a thriving cultural identity.
+Experience both by visiting the Portland Museum of Art before going to dinner at Woodford F&B; the regional menu features oysters, crab cakes, and steak, and the go-to spot is also famous for their burgers, so you’re destined to taste only the most delicious food Maine has to offer.

 8. Green Mountains, Vermont: The mountains aren’t just for wintertime and skiing anymore.
 Venture to the Green Mountains and stay at the Equinox in Manchester Village for a vacay that’s equal parts wellness and adventure.
 It’s popular year-round, though we recommend visiting in the summer to take advantage of the water sports.
 You’ve probably spotted the Equinox on Instagram, as countless weddings have been held here, and you’ll understand why after your trip to the Green Mountains.